 While the rhetoric was not surprising, it was a reminder of the realities in Yemen that awaited either Kamala Harris or Donald Trump in the White House.
 With U.S. foreign policy once again at a turning point with Trump's return to power, the prospect for a better U.S. approach to Yemen may be lost.
 What Yemen really needs is a strategy beyond rival power plays—a call for genuine partnership in the pursuit of peace and stability.

 For too long, going back to Barack Obama's presidency and extending through Trump's first term and Joe Biden's administration, the U.S. has seen Yemen almost exclusively through the lens of Saudi Arabia's security interests.
-This narrow perspective allowed Saudi Arabia to effectively shape Yemen's political trajectory after the Arab Spring in 2011 through the Gulf Cooperation Council's initiative for a flawed political transition after the fall of longtime President Ali Abdullah Saleh, and later empowered the Saudi military intervention in Yemen in 2015.
+This narrow perspective allowed Saudi Arabia to effectively shape Yemen's political trajectory following the Arab Spring in 2011, through the Gulf Cooperation Council's initiative for a flawed political transition after the fall of longtime President Ali Abdullah Saleh.
+With its Saudi-centric view of Yemen, Washington later empowered the Saudi-led military intervention in Yemen in 2015.

 When Houthi attacks on Red Sea shipping erupted last year in response to Israel's punishing war in Gaza, the U.S. took a reactive stance, narrowly targeting Houthi military interests rather than addressing the broader, underlying issues: the need for a cease-fire in Gaza to reduce tensions across the region and a resolution to Yemen's deepening political fragmentation.
 Washington should not keep sidelining Yemen's unique political and economic realities, but there is little hope that the new Trump administration will change anything.